|

 If someone’s accomplishments have exceeded mine, they may often deserve

 my respect and my appreciation, but humility is a whole other thing.
+Perhaps humility is best understood if we don’t use

 it as a comparison with something or someone else, unless that someone